x-cellent/basic-docker-workshop/8-solution-docker-compose/solution.md

 Exercise: docker compose
 ========================

-1) Start the encironment (prod.sh)
+1. Start the encironment (prod.sh)
-2) verify that its running
+2. Verify that its running
-3) stop it
+3. Stop it
-4) extend docker-compose.yaml
+4. Extend docker-compose.yaml

-The docker-compose.yaml alredy incluedes cowsay and kibana. extend it with the following components:
+      The docker-compose.yaml already includes cowsay and kibana.
+Extend it with the following components:

       - elasticsearch
       - identicon
       - dnmonster
       - redis
       - jenkins
       - reverse-proxy
       - logstash (+logspout)

-5) Verify that the docker-compose environment is running correctly
+1. Verify that the docker-compose environment is running correctly
     - Get a clean environment: remove all images, stop all container
     - Start it with docker compose
     - Verify that its working

 Solution:
 =========